chicolucio/chicolucio.github.io/_pages/about.md

 ## Abstract

-Science communicator and data scientist with a sound understanding of Python and packages such as Pandas, Scikit Learn, Matpltolib and Plotly.
-Currently working as a data analyst on projects for Uber.
-I have worked in the education industry for 10 years, solving educational problems with programming.
-Launched Ciência Programada, a science communication project in Brazilian Portuguese combining science and programming.
-I've also worked as a laboratory manager, as an environmental analyst and as a scientific researcher.
+Proficient science communicator and data scientist with extensive experience in Python and associated libraries such as Pandas, Scikit-Learn, Matplotlib, and Plotly.
+Currently, I serve as a Python and Data Science instructor at Hashtag Treinamentos, a front-runner in Brazil's online education sector.
+In this role, I utilize my substantial Python programming expertise to deliver impactful learning experiences.
+Before this, I was a data scientist at NECTO Systems, engaged in projects for Uber.
+I spent a decade in the education sector, founding a research group to create programs that generate visualizations, aiding the comprehension of abstract chemical concepts.
+My professional journey also includes roles as a laboratory manager, an environmental analyst, and a scientific researcher in chemistry.
+I initiated Ciência Programada, a science communication project in Brazilian Portuguese that intertwines science and programming.

 ## Professional Experience

+### 2023 - Present: Python and Data Science Instructor at Hashtag Treinamentos

+Embraced a crucial role in advancing the educational journey for students enrolled in Python and Data Science courses, with a keen emphasis on bridging theoretical knowledge with real-world applications:

+- Spearheaded the development and review of comprehensive teaching materials covering core Python libraries for data science, including NumPy, Pandas, Matplotlib, Seaborn, Scikit-Learn, TensorFlow, PyTorch, and Plotly, ensuring their relevance, effectiveness, and alignment with contemporary industry standards.
+- Produced and narrated insightful educational videos on Python, enriching the company's e-learning platform and social media channels with engaging, high-quality content.
+- Engineered materials that have been instrumental in facilitating the learning of thousands of students on the company’s educational platform, significantly contributing to the company's mission of delivering high-quality education.
+- Initiated the integration of real-world projects into the curriculum, mirroring practical market scenarios, thereby providing students with a pragmatic understanding and experience of industry-relevant challenges and solutions.
+- Fostered a stimulating learning environment, providing continuous support, feedback, and additional resources to students, ensuring their success and comprehension of complex topics.

+[Click here](/portfolio/2023-hashtag_treinamentos) for a more detailed description of this entry, with projects developed.

-### 2022 - Present: Data Analyst at NECTO Systems
+### 2022 - 2023: Data Analyst at NECTO Systems

-I work as a data analyst at NECTO Systems, a company that develops custom software solutions, participating in a project for Uber seeking solutions for accounting reconciliation and improvement of fiscal processes.
-In this project, I use various technologies and skills to deliver efficient and reliable results.
+During my tenure as a data analyst at NECTO Systems—a company specializing in bespoke software solutions—I played an integral role in a project commissioned by Uber aimed at streamlining accounting reconciliation and enhancing fiscal processes.
+This project required a blend of various technologies and skills to achieve efficient and reliable outcomes.

-- Cleaning and processing data from various sources, ensuring its quality and integrity
+- Managed the cleaning and processing of data from diverse sources, ensuring its quality and integrity for accurate analysis.
-- Reviewing and optimizing the existing data pipeline, aiming for greater efficiency and better performance
+- Conducted a thorough review and optimization of the existing data pipeline, targeting enhanced efficiency and improved performance.
-- Validating reconciled data, ensuring compliance with international accounting standards and practices
+- Validated reconciled data to ensure compliance with international accounting standards and practices, bolstering the fiscal accuracy of the project.
-- Collaborating with the client in adopting compatible accounting practices and meeting fiscal obligations
+- Fostered a collaborative relationship with the client, aiding in the adoption of compatible accounting practices and ensuring the fulfillment of fiscal obligations.
-- Implementation of an automated data search and reconciliation pipeline, using data engineering techniques
+- Spearheaded the implementation of an automated data search and reconciliation pipeline by leveraging data engineering techniques, significantly expediting the reconciliation process.
-- Utilizing technologies such as SQL, Python, Pandas, Hive, and Presto for data analysis and processing
+- Employed a range of technologies including SQL, Python, Pandas, Hive, and Presto for comprehensive data analysis and processing.

+In addition to my project responsibilities, I contributed to NECTO Systems' blog, authoring articles on the application of analysis and data science in industrial and business environments, thereby sharing insights on leveraging data for informed decision-making and operational efficiency.

 [Click here](/portfolio/2023-accounting_reconcilliation_uber) for a more detailed description of the project.

 ### 2022: Technical Support Specialist at Hashtag Treinamentos